vickonrails/100-days-of-react/week2/README.md

 This will ensure the `Tabs` component show only when we're on the `/pages` tab.

 Have a great day and checkout [day 8](https://github.com/vickOnRails/100-days-of-react/tree/master/week2#day-8).

+## Day 10

+### What I worked on

+I completed the routes for the [Purple Blog](https://purple-blog.netlify.com).

+### What Challenges I faced

+Nothing challenging today

+### What I learned

+I read the official react docs.
+More about lifting the `state` to coommon components above the screen.